Click a topic: Property Taxes Water Quality Bonding (Debt) Fire Station #3 Development Rate

 Capacity is proportional to the sum of all the properties in Dayton and is assigned by the county assessors office.
 It is basically non-negotiable and therefore a fixed number.

 Generally, the tax rate is what is used to compare municipalities.
-In case you haven't heard, Dayton's has always been towards the top.
-And that's not a good thing.
-As of this coming year (2023), we're much more inline with other cities of our size.
+Historically, Dayton's tax rate has been towards the top in the entire state.
+As of 2023, we're much more inline with other cities of our size.

-By the way, the previous council had a goal to hit this in 2030. i.e. it wasn't a real goal.
+By the way, the previous council had a goal to tackle the tax rate in 2030. i.e. it wasn't a real goal.
+They were simply satisfied with locking in the rate, then spending all of that extra money coming in from development.

 In my opinion, the city shouldn't even KNOW about the capacity.
 It should spend what it thinks is necessary and that's that.